Monk Static Charge Lightning Build (Patch 2.4)

 With no necessary defensive or utility jewelry, the Static Charge Monk takes easy advantage of the dominating offensive ring combo — the Bastions of Will set, Focus and Restraint.
 This ring set adds an impressive 2.25 independent damage multiplier as long as you alternate between a primary and spender attacks; to take advantage of it, weave Dashing Strike at least once every 5 seconds in your generator spam.

 Completing the jewelry, you have a number of options for the amulet slot.
-Arguably your best option would be a well rolled Hellfire Amulet, with a synergistic fifth passive like The Guardian's Path.
+Arguably your best option would be a well rolled Hellfire Amulet of Dexterity, with a synergistic fifth passive like The Guardian's Path.
 You could also attempt a safety route and make yourself immune to a source of elemental damage, for example by using Mara's Kaleidoscope.
 A third decent option would be the ranged damage reducing Eye of Etlich.
 Regardless of your choice, the desired stats are Crit Chance, Crit Damage, an open Socket, and Lightning elemental damage.

 With so much reliance on Spirit generation for high damage output, it is no wonder that an Eye of Peshkov is considered best in slot as the helm piece of the Static Charge setup.
 Halving your Breath of Heaven cooldown, this piece and Paragon points alone will allow you over 80% uptime of the skill.
 Note that the range of the unique property is painfully wide (38-50%), so maximizing the benefits from Eye of Peshkov can be quite hard, as you also want a Maximum Spirit roll in the secondaries.